 To do so, click on the green button below.
 You will need to complete the form there.
 Provide that form and a check (or cash) to Race178.
 Write the check to Race178.
 The address for Race178 is 331 E. Liberty Street, Reno, NV 89501.
 If you prefer, you may drop off the form and the check or cash payment.
 If you miss us, leave the registration in the locked mail box and email us that you stopped by.

-Once you complete this process, we will set up a team code for your team and we will provide that code to you.
-Please share this code with your runners so each of them will be able to register himself or herself on your team.
+Once you complete this process, we will email you with further instructions for you and your runners.
 No more paper rosters to fill out!Form To Create Your Team and Accompany your payment by check (or cash)

 Runner Registering on a Team:

-If you are a runner who is a member of an existing team, this is the place to be to register yourself.
+If you are a runner who is a member of an existing team, this is the place to register yourself.

 Key Deadlines for Teams:

-- May 1, 2017: All online registration will be closed.
-Runner changes will be handled using a form to be provided at a later date.
+- May 10, 2020: All online registration will be closed.
+Runner changes will be handled via email with email@example.com or Kelly@race178.com.

 What everyone gets for signing up:

-Each captain with receive a little something extra: an official captain’s pilsner glass for your particular relay and a complimentary beer at the Finish Line Festival.
+We will continue our tradition of providing each captain with something special.
+Each captain will receive an official Capital Odyssey Relay captain’s pilsner glass along with a ticket for a complimentary lunch at the Finish Line Festival.

 Cap on number of teams: